-It’s time to leave Morocco and head for home today as you make your way to the airport for your flight back to London.
+It’s time to leave Morocco and head for home today as you make your way to the airport for your flight back to the UK (not included).

 Remember, it’s possible to travel in and out of Morocco without flying, so if you’d rather do this, please let us know and we can advise you of the best routes.

 Riad El Yacout occupies a private residence dating back to the early 20th century, located in the heart of the Medina.
 The hotel offers comfortable rooms each with their own individual decoration along with modern en suite facilities and Wi-Fi internet access.
 Guests can enjoy a menu of international and local dishes in the on site restaurant.